k78ma/quartz/content/ML/Lipschitz constant.md

 $$
 where $\beta$ is known as the Lipschitz constant and determines the maximum gradient of the function (i.e., how fast the function can change) with respect to the distance metric.

-If the Lipschitz constant is less than one, the function is a contraction mapping, and we use Banach's theorem to find the inverse of any point.
+If the Lipschitz constant is less than one, the function is a *contraction mapping*, and we use Banach's theorem to find the inverse of any point.

 ![[Lipschitz constant-1785549150154.webp]]